piepdx/pie-cookbook/drafts/working-draft-tactical.md

 That said, we had very little variety in terms of colors, ethnicities, orientations, backgrounds, and beliefs.

 This was a mistake.
 One that we are actively working to correct.
 One that we are being intentional about improving as we continue to work on PIE.
 Given the opportunity to start over, we would make this one of the critical components of our accelerator foundation.
 So that's why we're including it here.

+# Initial tactics
+Now that you have the context and strategy roughed out, it's time to start moving from the nebulous to the more tangible.
+From the strategic to the tactical.
+Like the accelerator, itself.

+But before you dive into working with a startups, you're going to going to have to build the framework that will support that activity.
+So let's walk through some key elements:

+- Creating a **budget**
+- Selecting and appointing **space**
+- Hiring **staff**
+- Recruiting **mentors**
+- Establishing a **curriculum** or lack thereof
+- Understanding the **cadence** of an accelerator

 # Budget
 Early on, one of the most challenging aspects of standing up an accelerator or coworking environment can be projecting — guessing, really — how much it will cost to run the project.